casmacdo/mapbox_toggle_map/README.md

-# Maplibre GeoJSON, toggle map
+# Maplibre GeoJSON toggle map

 ### This repository stores code that produces a map that renders GeoJSON data and allows users to subset data.